France national baseball team: History

-Following the Barracudas first title since 1995, the French national team, managed by Keino Perez, headed to Spain for a series of exhibition games prior to the 2023 European Championships.
+The French national team, managed by Keino Perez, headed to Spain for a series of exhibition games prior to the 2023 European Championships.
 The 2023 Euros, held in several cities in the Czech Republic, saw France finish 3-3, good for 7th place overall.
 France could have made a run at a medal if not for a late inning comeback by Germany in the quarterfinals against the French bullpen.
 Milwaukee Brewers top prospect Ernesto Martinez participated in his first European Championships with France, batting .286 with a homer and 3 RBI.
 Newly signed White Sox pitcher Mathias LaCombe was one of many French pitchers not available (Habeck, Ozanich and Nayral were also not on the roster).
 Montpellier lefty Ben Couvreur took home the best pitcher award at just 16 years of age.
-The 2023 French Series MVP posted a 0.00 ERA in 11.0 innings pitched, striking out 11 batters!
+The 2023 French Series MVP posted a 0.00 ERA in 11.0 innings pitched, striking out 11 batters.

 In early November 2023, Bruce Bochy, France's WBC manager, took home the 2023 World Series in his first season at the helm of the Texas Rangers, cementing his future spot in Cooperstown's Baseball Hall of Fame.

-The French Division 1 shrunk from 10 teams to 8 prior to the 2024 season.
-Longtime D1 clubs Paris and Nice were demoted to D2.
-In May, the Montpellier Barracudas beat the Metz Cometz in the final of the annual Challenge de France.
-Montpellier and Montigny participated in June's European Cup in Valencia, Spain.
-The annual FFBS All-Star Game was held in July in Valenciennes.
-Rouen finished the 2024 season in first place under first year manager Quentin Becquey.
-The Huskies swept their way through the playoffs on their way to their 18th French title in October!
-The Beziers Pirates won the Division 2 title and will move up to D1 in 2025, replacing the last place team-Montigny, who will drop down to D2.
+In 2025, the French national team competed in the European Championships in Rotterdam, Netherlands.
+Keino Perez's team finished 0-6.
+The French did not participate in the 2025 WBC qualifiers after having participated in the 2012, 2016 and 2022 editions.

-In 2025, the French national team will compete in the European Championships to be held in Rotterdam, Netherlands.
-Keino Perez's team will be in a four team group alongside host Netherlands, Israel and Great Britain.
-The French were not invited to participate in the 2025 WBC qualifiers after having participated in the 2012, 2016 and 2022 edititons.
-The 2025 Division 1 will wrap up its season following the conclusion of the Euros, with the French Series scheduled for October 2025.
+The 2026 season features three French players in minor league baseball (MILB): Mathias LaCombe (Chicago White Sox organization), Ernesto Martinez Jr. (New York Yankees organization) and Jordan Ouanyou (Cincinnati Reds organization).
+Mathis Nayral, who played for Kansas University in 2026, was drafted by the Toronto Blue Jays. and Mathis Meurant (Arizona) will lace up the spikes in NCAA Division 1.
+Owen Ozanich, Julien Monks and Thibault Mercadier all played in the Canadian Baseball League (CBL).